anderslatif/KeysKey/README.md

 **Use Cases**: For web games, HTML Canvas, and global key presses in Electron-like web-based software.

-**Current Issue**: Existing libraries are not user-friendly and do not produce readable code.
+**Current Issue**: At the time when I started to need this, existing libraries were not user-friendly and did not produce readable code.

 **Solution**: Provides a clear, readable method to detect specific key presses, simplifying cross-platform key event management.